lpyhdzx/MPOP/README.md

 # Enabling Lightweight Fine-tuning for Pre-trained Language Model Compression based on Matrix Product Operators

 This is our Pytorch implementation for the paper:
-> Peiyu Liu, Ze-Feng Gao, Wayne Xin Zhao, Z.Y.
-Xie, Zhong-Yi Lu and Ji-Rong Wen(2021).
+> Peiyu Liu, Ze-Feng Gao, Wayne Xin Zhao, Zhi-Yuan Xie, Zhong-Yi Lu and Ji-Rong Wen(2021).
 Enabling Lightweight Fine-tuning for Pre-trained Language Model Compression based on Matrix Product Operators
 # Introduction
 This paper presents a novel pre-trained language models (PLM) compression approach based on the matrix product operator (short as MPO) from quantum many-body physics.
 It can decompose an original matrix into central tensors (containing the core information) and auxiliary tensors (with only a small proportion of parameters).
 With the decomposed MPO structure, we propose a novel fine-tuning strategy by only updating the parameters from the auxiliary tensors, and design an optimization algorithm for MPO-based approximation over stacked network architectures.
 Our approach can be applied to the original or the compressed PLMs in a general way, which derives a lighter network and significantly reduces the parameters to be fine-tuned.
 Extensive experiments have demonstrated the effectiveness of the proposed approach in model compression, especially the reduction in fine-tuning parameters (91% reduction on average).